 - Many freckles under the armpit or in the groin region — called axillary or inguinal freckling.

-There may be other complications associated with NF1, including vascular (blood vessel) conditions that affect the central and peripheral nervous systems--in particular, arterial narrowing called Moyamoya disease.
+There may be other complications associated with NF1, including vascular (blood vessel) conditions that affect the central and peripheral nervous systems.
+One condition in particular is one that involves arterial narrowing called Moyamoya disease.